Green Building FAQ

 As much as we like the folks at Dwell for their championing of modern homes, sometimes we are perturbed at their slightly optimistic notions of what things cost…or slightly inaccurate journalism perhaps.
 I dated a New York Times reporter back in the day, and she did what they call “fact checking.”
 On the cover, you’ll see “Build a Modern Home for $70,000” and when you read the article, you learn that first you have to marry someone who’s father is a builder and will not charge you for the labor or half of the materials.
 Or upon investigation of the manufacturer mentioned, you learn that the pre-fab house you can buy for $70,000 does not include the sitework, foundation, electrical, plumbing, heating, windows, interior finishes or cabinets!
 And by the time you add all those other things in, it ends up costing just as much as a comparable site-built house.
 Especially once you factor in the shipping from California.

 As a concept, pre-fab holds a lot of promise.
 The most interesting possibilities on the table in our office now is pre-fabbing cross-laminated timber panels for walls and floors, which can then be assembled quickly on site.
-We have the supplier who’s been doing it for 20+ years in Europe lined up, and we are looking for a project to try this on.
+I’m also excited by the prefab wall panels our friends at B.Public Prefab and Collective Carpentry are doing.
+So far they haven’t made sense in an urban setting where tight site constraints dictate wall dimensions and locations of windows, but for a rural site they could work well.

 8. OK, so maybe it doesn’t cost more in the long run, but surely the toxic products are better…aren’t they?